 Being one of the handful of women in the world to have scaled Cho Oyu (8,201m) in Tibet solo and without the use of supplementary oxygen back in 2007, Allie Pepper’s passion to climb ultimately led her to the summit of Mt Everest four years later.
 Along the way, she’s led outdoor recreation activities since 1999 and guided expeditions in South America and the Himalaya, with her passion for adventure and climbing seeing her achieve many mountaineering feats, including the successful ascent of several high-altitude peaks in the Andes and the Himalaya, three of which were 8,000m mountains.

-Climbing to the highest of heights, Allie Pepper shares tales from her most challenging expedition, what she finds special every time she travels to the Himalayas and how you can join her on an exclusive trek to Everest and Ama Dablam Base Camp in 2019.
+Climbing to the highest of heights, Allie Pepper shares tales from her most challenging expedition and what she finds special every time she travels to the Himalayas.

 How did you first get into climbing?